Abuton/featureeng/README.rst

-A bunch of functions to enable and make FE easy when building Machine Learning Models
+A bunch of functions to enable and make Feature Engineering easy when building Machine Learning Models

 * Free software: BSD license